AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

 4. BOSS

-   It stands for Bharat Operating System Solutions designed specifically by India for Indians.
+   It stands for Bharat OS Solutions designed specifically by India for Indians.

    It was developed by C-DAC(Centre for Development of Advanced Computing), Chennai, to benefit the Free/Open Source Software in India.